Mihir5904/ChessEngine/README.md

-make sure the pngs of chess pieces are named/called correctly in the code
+Make sure the pngs of chess pieces are named/called correctly in the code